What do I do when my pet dies?

 To us, your pet is a member of your family.
 From the moment we receive your pet, our staff counselor will prepare a personalized tag for your pet which remains with him/her throughout their aftercare.
 Your pet will never be a number on a metal disc to us, but rather your pet has a personalized tracking record listing their name, your name, and all pertinent details of your pet.
 You will find this tag with your pet's remains in every case assuring you that your precious little one is returned home to you.

-If you choose cremation for your beloved pet, our crematory facility is located on-site, meaning, from the time we receive your pet your pet is brought directly to our funeral home and does not leave until you pick him/her up.
-With our professional services you never have to worry about your pet being placed in a freezer.
-Our custom designed Walk-In Coolers are maintained at an appropriate temperature, where your pet is wrapped in a blanket until its time for his/her cremation and/or burial services, if so desired.
+If you choose private cremation for your beloved pet, our crematory facility is located on-site, meaning, from the time we receive your pet into our care, your pet is brought directly to our funeral home and does not leave until you pick him/her up.
+Our custom designed walk-in cooling facilities are maintained at an appropriate temperature where your fur baby rests comfortably until the appointed time for his/her cremation and/or burial services, if so desired.